jarek-foksa/path-data-polyfill/README.md

-# SVG path data polyfill
+### SVG path data polyfill

 Polyfill for SVG 2 getPathData() and setPathData() methods.
 Does not rely on path.pathSegList API.
-Based on proper parser rather than regular expressions.
+Uses proper parser rather than regular expressions.

 Based on:
 - SVGPathDataParser by Gavin Kistner (MIT License)